Bedside Angels

 The short time Henry had with the General had impressed him deeply as he returned to the cottage annually for many years.
 Cottage caretaker Martha Clarke later remembered that:

-Nurses are individuals that put the needs of others before themselves, something Grant was known for and appreciated in others.
-It’s important to recognize the vital role that nurses play in all our lives working in relative obscurity but playing a crucial part in some of the toughest times of our lives.
+Nurses are individuals who put the needs of others before themselves, something Grant was known for and appreciated in others.
+It’s important to recognize the vital role that nurses play in all our lives, working in relative obscurity but playing a crucial part in some of the toughest times of our lives.